Colorful ADHD-friendly habit tracker making routines fun.

 • rest

-Use this list intentionally as rewards or incentives, especially after low-interest tasks.
+The idea is to use these intentionally as rewards, resets, or supports, especially after low-interest tasks.

 Language matters.